rdegan/spree-import-products/README.md

 CONFIGURATION
 =============

-All the configuration for this extension is inside the initializer generated when you run `rake import_products:install`.
+All the configuration for this extension is inside the initializer generated when you run `rails g import_products:install`.
 It's basically a big hash with manual column mappings (If you don't want to use dynamic column mapping), and a bunch of settings that control the workflow of the extension.
 Take a look at the initializer to see more details on each field.

 In most cases, it's unlikely you will need to change defaults, but it's there is you need it.

+If you encounter a `cannot load such file -- delayed/backend/active_record` error add `gem 'delayed_job_active_record'` to your Gemfile.

 TODOs